superterrific/dana-byerly/src/articles/wp-11ty-1.md

 You can use two different domains or a domain and sub-domain.
 I went the sub-domain route.
 For hosting I have a [Dreamhost account](https://www.dreamhost.com/) and decided to host my WordPress site there, my Eleventy site is hosted at [Netlify]({{ tools.netlify }}).
 If you wanted to run WordPress locally [this article should be helpful](https://www.sitepoint.com/wordpress-headless-cms-eleventy/).

 The content at the WordPress site is accessed via the [WordPress REST API](https://developer.wordpress.org/rest-api/) to use as [global data](https://www.11ty.dev/docs/data-js/) in your Eleventy site.
-If you're wondering how to handle having the same content at two different site (as I was before I started this process), I'll cover that in the [Plugins section](#useful-resources-and-wrap-up) and in the Hosting section of upcoming Eleventy article.
+If you're wondering how to handle having the same content at two different site (as I was before I started this process), I'll cover that in the [Plugins section](#useful-resources-and-wrap-up) and in the [Hosting section of part two](/articles/wordpress-and-eleventy-part-two-eleventy/#hosting).

 ## Setting up WordPress